 Besides interest rate normalization, U.S. inflation is a growing concern for the Fed.
 It was a worry prior to the election because of rising U.S. wages, health care, and housing costs.
 Concern also flared up due to the anticipated one-two combination of continued accommodative monetary policy (interest rates remain relatively low) and increased fiscal spending in a Trump administration, including infrastructure and defense spending.

 For these reasons, we believe the Fed is on “inflation watch” now, and so are we.
 We believe investors should consider inflation-protection securities and strategies as part of an overall risk-management strategy for their portfolios.

 Generally, as interest rates rise, bond values will decline.
 The opposite is true when interest rates decline.

 Diversification does not assure a profit nor does it protect against loss of principal.

-The opinions expressed are those of Dave MacEwen and are no guarantee of the future performance of any American Century Investments portfolio.
+The opinions expressed are those of Dave MacEwen and are no guarantee of the future performance of any American Century Investments fund.